GoogleChrome/developer.chrome.com/site/en/blog/third-party-cookie-deprecation-trial/index.md

-1. Starting the week of November 27, 2023 navigate to the "3PCD Deprecation Trial" via the [list of Active Trials on the Chrome Origin Trials page](/origintrials/#/trials/active) and click "Register".
+1. Starting the week of December 4, 2023 navigate to the "3PCD Deprecation Trial" via the [list of Active Trials on the Chrome Origin Trials page](/origintrials/#/trials/active) and click "Register".
 2. For "Web Origin", provide the origin which serves your embedded page or scripts.
 3. The "Third-party matching" option will depend on how you need to provide the token.
 The options are explained in more detail in [Add the trial token](#add-the-trial-token).
     * If you are providing the token via HTTP header or meta tag on your own embedded pages, **do not check** "Third-party matching".